 As shown in the functional block diagram below, serial digital video is fed to the converter on a single BNC connector.
-Or, an optical input can be connected to the standard SC connector provided.
-Selection of the input type is made with the front panel controls.

 The SDI input is routed directly to the SDI Out BNC and the reclocking and deserializing circuitry before entering the D to A converter.
-The optical input, if selected, also passes through the reclocker and deserializer before being converted to analog video.

-The converted analog signal is then encoded to the desired output format as chosen on the front panel or with the BrightEye Control application.
+The converted analog signal is then encoded to the desired output format as chosen on the front panel or with BrightEye PC or Mac.
 During this stage, gain can be adjusted for the correct output levels.

-BrightEye 10 is powered by a 12 volt DC universal power supply.
+BrightEye 11 is powered by a 12 volt DC universal power supply.
 This power supply can accept an input voltage between 90 and 230 volts, at 50 or 60 Hertz.
 It uses a standard IEC line cord and can be used anywhere in the world.
 It is normal for the converter to be quite warm to the touch when operating.

-BrightEye 10 Functional Block Diagram
+BrightEye 11 Functional Block Diagram